jsxc/xmpp-cloud-auth/tools/README.md

 - Copy `xcejabberd.sh` as `/usr/sbin/xcejabberdctl`
 - Remove the `#` in the `ejabberdctl=/usr/sbin/xcejabberdctl` line
   of `/etc/xcauth.conf`
+- If your `ejabberdctl` does not live in `/usr/sbin`, please create a symlink from `/usr/sbin/ejabberdctl`.

 `make install` already does *the first two steps* for you.